Humans vs. Robots: The best movies and shows about AI

 Not only is this Joaquin Phoenix-starring flick a visual delight (thanks to the incredible talents of Spike Jonze), but Her is one of the few movies that – although bittersweet – presents AI in a somewhat positive, rose-colored hue.
 And while the use of AI does come with its problems, Jonze (Where the Wild Things Are) focuses on more modern-day issues like technology’s influence on our ability to connect.

 Ex Machina (2014)

-Alex Garland’s directorial debut is such a stunning example of sci-fi storytelling, it’s been hailed “the best movie about Artificial Intelligence in 40 years.”
+Alex Garland’s directorial debut is such a stunning example of sci-fi storytelling that it’s been hailed “the best movie about artificial intelligence in 40 years.”
 The story follows a young coder (Domhnall Gleeson) who is selected to spend the week evaluating an AI that can mimic human qualities.
 As the coder gets to know the beautiful robot Ava (Alicia Vikander), complicated questions arise over whether she really possesses the complexities of a human.